 In my opinion, crystal deodorant is the best menopause deodorant.

 A change in your body odour during the years of the menopause is perfectly normal.
 However, a sweet-smelling sweat may be the cause of an underlying problem, such as diabetes.
 If you notice a change, see a doctor.

 Hormonal imbalances and a decrease in oestrogen (which helps to regulate body temperature) cause menopausal body changes.

 Vaginal changes may also contribute to menopause body odour.

 One of the easiest ways to control menopausal sweating would be to start using hormone replacement therapy (HRT).
 Speak to your doctor about the various options available to you.

-Not everyone who is going through the menopause suffers from menopause body odor, however, some women do find that certain changes in their hormone levels make them more prone to changes in body odor.
+Not everyone who is going through the menopause suffers from menopause body odor; however, some women do find that specific changes in their hormone levels make them more prone to changes in body odor.

 For more information about menopausal symptoms, go to https://www.nhs.uk/conditions/menopause/symptoms/